SuperDARN/pydarn/docs/dev/pytest.md

 !!!
 Note
     There are files provided for testing in the `test/data/` directory.
 If you need to add please keep the file size as small as possible and check in with other before adding.
 If its too big, it may not be able to be added to GitHub and cause pydarn to be slow to download.

-To avoid writing several tests with the same body of code, consider using the `paranetrize` to provide various types of inputs for one function.
+To avoid writing several tests with the same body of code, consider using the `parameterize` to provide various types of inputs for one function.

 If you want to reuse `parameterize` parameters for other tests place them in a class, all methods of that class have to take the `parameterize` parameters.
 One can add more parameters to a method by placing the `parameterize` decorator and parameter name above it and then include in the methods input.